 Did you know that buildings are responsible for 72% of electricity use, 38% of carbon dioxide emissions, and 30% of waste created annually in the United States?
 The way that we construct, operate and renovate buildings significantly affects our health, environment and bottom line.
 You can find more information and resources for building green in the City of Eugene by visiting our Green Building web pages.

-As one of the nation’s oldest non-profit recyclers, they have encouraged people to rethink what they use and what they throw away.
-They help our community keep useful items out of the landfill, find ways to use less stuff, reuse as many things as possible and recycle the rest.
-From collecting and re-selling used building materials to teaching kids about using earthworms to compost, BRING has a wealth of information, practical tips and programs to help you live well in Lane County.
-Visit their website to find out more about business sustainability certifications and services they offer.
+As one of the nation’s oldest non-profit recyclers, BRING has encouraged people to rethink what they use and what they throw away.
+They help our community keep useful items out of the landfill, find ways to use less stuff, reuse as many things as possible, and recycle the rest.
 For a complete list of local rethink certified businesses, visit BRING’s rethink web pages.

 Waste Prevention & Green Building

 Michael Wisth Solid Waste &